24 Hrs (film): Plot

 Jagan agrees to leave Gauri at the railway station and move.
 They stop at a Gas station for gas and rest, only to find the goon whom he had outwitted at the police station with another goon.
 They try to attack Gauri but Jagan wards them off with a pistol he finds in the car dashboard.
 Both of them are on the run again.
 They reach the station, where Jagan leaves a reluctant Gauri, and goes to meet the cops.
 He is met with a surprise when a goon of Ikhthar arrives and holds him at gunpoint.
 But there comes Gauri, and both of them flee the scene again with a few gunshots and the goon chasing them.
 They finally reach a point where Jagan shoots him but not before he tries to set their car on fire, which is fortunately averted.

 Jagan and Gauri now argue as to why each of them did not escape and why does each one care for the other.
-Then Jagan gets a call from one of Ikhthar's goons, David (Anil Murali), saying that he has taken his brother and sister-in-law hostage at their own house, and will kill them if Jagan does not come immediately.
+Then Jagan gets a call from one of Ikhthar's goons, David, saying that he has taken his brother and sister-in-law hostage at their own house, and will kill them if Jagan does not come immediately.
 But lady luck favours Jagan again, and he borrows a racing car from one of his friends, Ranjit, who happens to be passing by that time.

 Jagan finally arrives at his house, where he tells Gauri to hide at the back of the house, and is led to Vikramaditya and Leela bound to sofas. tries to kill them, but Gauri breaks in with the pistol.
 Unfortunately, Gauri and Jagan are overpowered.
 Now on the advice on one of them by the name of Salim, the gang decides to kill them by placing a time bomb in the house, and take Jagan and Gauri away.

 Jagan is taken to Ikhthar's hideout and tortured with electricity.
 He keeps saying that he did not kill the don's brother, but no one believes him.
 Finally, Ikhthar orders him to be killed.
 Unfortunately, the battery goes off, and when the goons return to replace it and torture him again, Jagan breaks free with a knife put in his hand by an unknown person, and knocks everyone out.